Spyware007/V-Do-Chrome-Extension/README.md

 <img src="images/2.png" width='1500' align="center">

-# Leave a star if you like!
+# Leave a 🌟 if you like!